 The Kyiv Independent : What does this deal bring to Ukraine’s telecoms market, besides much-needed direct foreign investment?

 Holger Muent says that the telecoms sector is very important for the country both in the general context and the current context of war.
-The telecoms sector is crucial to the functioning of the banking sector, services which have moved online, and online learning, all driven by war circumstances.
+The telecoms sector is crucial to the functioning of the banking sector, government services which have moved online, and online learning, all driven by war circumstances.

 Merging them and creating a fixed-mobile conversion operator will create additional redundancy in the network.
 It will also increase reliability and improve services.
 This is good for any market but especially in Ukraine given the current conditions.
 You can, for example, connect the mobile base station to the fiber network and have redundancy of speed there.
-The merger creates more competition, which, in opinion, is a good thing.
+The merger creates more competition, which, in my opinion, is a good thing.

 “Merging two operators and creating a fixed-mobile conversion operator creates more redundancy in the network, faster speed, greater reliability, and better service.”